-If you’re confused about the differences between the Dyson V6 and V8, you’re not alone!
-While these vacuums provide excellent performance, the various options can be confusing.
-We’ve compared the V8 and V6 in detail below to help you decide which is best for you.
+Confused about the differences between the Dyson V6 and V8?
+You’re not alone!
+While these vacuums provide excellent performance, the various models can be confusing.
+We’ve compared the V8 and V6 below to help you pick the best vac.

 Dyson has been on a vacuum-releasing spree over the last few years.
 The company never stopped producing high-quality vacuums and other products, but has recently expanded their line with a range of cordless stick vacuums and even a robot vacuum.

-One of their biggest successes has been the V6 range.
-While Dyson has produced cordless models ever since the DC35, the V6 (and more recently the V8) has proven to be an excellent vacuum.
+One of their biggest successes was the V6 range.
+While Dyson has produced cordless models ever since the DC35, the V6 (and more recently the V8) proved to be an excellent vacuum.
 The commercial success is even more impressive considering the relatively high price.